T-800a/SME.Gen/README.md

 The intent of the mission is to have something similiar to an Invade & Annex type missions, but in a smaler more infantry focused scope.
 There are always two tasks available.
 If both tasks are finished a cleanup will happen and 2 new tasks will be generated.

+The mission uses BIS tasks, BIS dynamic groups, BIS Respawn Menu and BIS Revive (not the ACE mission).

 #### Currently there are 4 types of mission-sites with different tasks available:
 #####Towns